 While the PMT has not yet reached consensus on a final definition for service categories and nodes or hubs, MTC staff has proposed building on draft service category definitions developed by transit operators in 2021.
-We will use the transit network definition as a framework for identifying needs, gaps, and opportunities in Task 2 of Transit 2050+.
-Although the PMT has not yet finalized a draft transit network definition, Task 2 will likely focus on identifying needs, gaps and opportunities in transit network service categories that include interregional, regional, and high-capacity local transit services.
-Interregional transit services connect the nine-county Bay Area region to other regions in the state, regional transit services typically connect different counties and/or transit service areas within the Bay Area region, and high-capacity local transit services typically serve large volumes of passengers and provide more frequent service with fewer stops, faster travel speeds, and direct paths of travel to major activity centers.
-High-capacity transit services also typically include transit priority treatments, such as fully dedicated travel lanes, queue jump lanes that enable buses to bypass automobile traffic at congested intersections, and transit signal priority at signalized intersections.
+Task 2 of Transit 2050+ will likely focus on identifying needs, gaps and opportunities in transit network service categories that include interregional, regional, and high-capacity local transit services.
+Interregional transit services connect the nine-county Bay Area region to other regions in the state, regional transit services typically connect different counties and/or transit service areas within the Bay Area region, and high-capacity local transit services of passengers and provide more frequent service with fewer stops, faster travel speeds, and direct paths of travel to major activity centers.
+High-capacity transit services also typically include transit priority treatments, such as fully dedicated travel lanes, queue jump lanes that enable buses to bypass traffic at congested intersections, and transit signal priority at signalized intersections.